mortenhorsted/VisionProject/README.md

 ### CNN
 The CNN is an alternative for the Mask R-CNN.
 It does not require annotation and it does only train on labeled images.
 The labeling of the images does heavily on the folder structure.
 ### Folder structure
-The folder structure for moisture detection and bubble detection are the same and they are as following:
+The folder structure for moisture detection and bubble detection are the same, and they are as following:
 * main folder
   * indicator
     * training